kshaffer/courses/theory1.md

 - **seventh writing** – write major, minor, dominant, fully diminished, and half-diminished seventh chords given root and quality.
 (This will count as a Unit III objective.)
 - **Roman numerals** – label a triad or seventh chord with the appropriate Roman numeral given a specified key.
 (This will count as a Unit III objective.)

-**To obtain a C in this course,** a student must fulfill all D-level objectives as well as the following:
+*Strict voice-leading in two parts* concepts (species counterpoint), due at the end of Unit II (note that major and minor versions each count as their own concept for final-grade purposes):

 - **cantus firmus** – compose and perform (video) a well formed *cantus firmus* in a major key and another in a minor key, with a partner.
 - **first species** – compose and perform (video) a well formed first-species counterpoint exercise in a major key and another in a minor key, with a partner.
 One exercise should have the counterpoint above the CF, the other below.
+- **second species** – compose and perform (video) a well formed second-species counterpoint exercise in a major key and another in a minor key, with a partner.
+One exercise should have the counterpoint above the CF, the other below.
+- **fourth species** – compose and perform (video) a well formed fourth-species counterpoint exercise in a major key and another in a minor key, with a partner.
+One exercise should have the counterpoint above the CF, the other below.

+*Strict voice-leading in four parts* concepts (keyboard style), due at the end of Unit III (again, major and minor versions each count as their own concept for final-grade purposes):

 - **basso continuo** – realize (notate and perform—video) a figured bass line in four-part, *basso continuo* keyboard style.
 No partner.
 One realization in major, one in minor.
 - **melodic keyboard style** – realize (notate and perform—video) a figured bass line in four-part, *melodic* keyboard style.
 No partner.
 One realization in major, one in minor.

-**To obtain a B in this course,** a student must fulfill all C-level objectives as well as the following:

-- **second species** – compose and perform (video) a well formed second-species counterpoint exercise in a major key and another in a minor key, with a partner.
-One exercise should have the counterpoint above the CF, the other below.
-- **fourth species** – compose and perform (video) a well formed fourth-species counterpoint exercise in a major key and another in a minor key, with a partner.
-One exercise should have the counterpoint above the CF, the other below.
 - **unfigured basso continuo** – realize (notate and perform—video) an unfigured bass line in four-part, *basso continuo* keyboard style, according to the *rule of the octave*.
 No partner.
 One realization in major, one in minor.
 - **unfigured melodic keyboard style** – realize (notate and perform—video) an unfigured bass line in four-part, *melodic* keyboard style, according to the *rule of the octave*.
 No partner.
 One realization in major, one in minor.

-**To obtain an A in this course,** a student must fulfill all B-level objectives as well as the following:
+*Theoretical thinking* objectives for the semester (each of the four count as a concept for final-grade purposes):

 - Choose four voice-leading principles (two from strict two-voice composition, two from strict four-voice composition).
-For each one, write no more than a paragraph explaining how that principle relates to one or more concepts of music perception and cognition, and compare/contrast that relationship to a pattern/rule/principle in a free musical style (classical keyboard, opera, choral, pop/rock, etc.).
+For each one, write no more than a paragraph, or create a video of no more than 1.5 minutes, explaining how that principle relates to one or more concepts of music perception and cognition, and compare/contrast that relationship to a pattern/rule/principle in a free musical style (classical keyboard, opera, choral, pop/rock, etc.).

-A-level work can be submitted at any time in Unit II, Unit III, or Finals Week.
+Final grades will be determined by the number of concepts successfully passed.
+There are 20 *fundamentals* concepts, 8 *species counterpoint* concepts, 8 *keyboard voice-leading* concepts, and 4 *theoretical thinking* objectives.
+The following numbers of concepts must be passed to receive the corresponding grades:

+- 39 concepts passed: A+
+- 37 concepts passed: A
+- 36 concepts passed: A–
+- 34 concepts passed: B+
+- 32 concepts passed: B
+- 31 concepts passed: B–
+- 29 concepts passed: C+
+- 27 concepts passed: C
+- 26 concepts passed: C–
+- 24 concepts passed: D+
+- 22 concepts passed: D
+- 20 concepts passed: D–
+- 18 concepts passed: F+

 ### Reassessment ###